MoonModules/WLED-Docs/docs/interfaces/dmx-input.md

 Do NOT use the pins on your ESP32 labelled RX and TX as your DMX pins!

-* RX pin connects to RO
+* pin assined as DMX RX pin on esp32 connects to RO
-* TX pin connects to DI
+* pin assined as DMX TX pin on esp32 connects to DI
-* EN pin connects to both DE and RE
+* pin assined as DMX EN pin on esp32 connects to both DE and RE

 Connect the RS485 power pins as follows